-Enter the system menu by holding down Shift [ 1 ] and pressing Select.
+Enter the system menu by holding down Shift [$\hat{1}$] and pressing Select.
 Here you'll find the following:

 - DIRECT SHIFT: toggle this so you don't have to keep shift pressed.
-Often beneficial, because it frees up one hand for wiggling.

-- AUTO EXIT: leave the file chooser after 4 seconds.
+Often beneficial, because it frees up one hand for wiggling. - CHOOSER: toggle the file chooser screen on/off.
+Without the file chooser you can still browse.
+You'll see the waveforms immediately, but you won't see the next or previous filenames, nor your position in the list. - AUTO EXIT: leave the file chooser after 4 seconds.
 Can speed up your workflow.
-When this is OFF you will need to press the Select knob to leave the file chooser.

-- CV MAP: map the CV inputs to convolver A, B or both (AB).

-- AUX: Which destination should the Aux CV control: WET, TUNE (aka Pitch), or INL (Input Level).

-- SVR: Screensaver time: 0 s, 30 s, 2 minutes, or 5 minutes.
+When this is OFF you will need to press the Select knob to leave the file chooser. - CV MAP: map the CV inputs to convolver A, B or both (AB). - AUX: Which destination should the Aux CV control: WET, TUNE (aka Pitch), or INL (Input Level). - SVR: Screensaver time: 0 s, 30 s, 2 minutes, or 5 minutes.
 The screensaver will go to half brightness after this time, and then wait 5 more seconds before going black.
 0 seconds mode is especially there for the ECR-1.
 The screensaver will reduce noise on the audio input.
 In this mode the screensaver will kick in almost instantly but will still leave enough time to display things without flickering.
 On the ECR+ this mode has no real use, except if you don't like the display.